mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 your tool will aide you
 on your development journey
-and let you crank out features to delight your users.
+and let you crank out features to delight your customers.

-This topic deserves your consideration because time is one of our most precious resources.
+This topic deserves your consideration because time is one of our most precious resources, and a bad tool choice will eat your time.

 > Don't waste **your** time on tools that are bad fits for your project!